Have you noticed that the word "mother" is a common villain name? Maybe it's ironic

 - A good guy example in the musclebound female Marine codenamed 'Mother' in Matthew Reilly novels.
 A hint, it's not because she's a maternal figure... though she is one anyway.

 - Another "ship's computer" in Remnants.
-She's sentient, not really evil but unfortunately, sort of insane.
-The series also features the "Children," an alien species who worships her as their god.
+She's not really evil, but she is insane, and pretty much a massive Genius Loci (able to create artificial environments, mindless constructs of people and monsters, etc.) The series also features the "Children," an alien species designed to maintain her, and who worship her as a god.

 - Interestingly, one of the Animorphs spinoffs had had an intermediate villain named "Father."